danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ---
 title: Create an SPM Package for SwiftUI
 date:  2020-01-05 12:00:00 +0100
-tags:  article spm swift swiftui
+tags:  article swiftui swift spm
-icon:  swift
+icon:  swiftui
 ---

 In this post, we'll create a package for the Swift Package Manager.
 The result will be a package that adds more gestures to SwiftUI.